RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-workloads.md

 EOF
 ```

-You should see VirtualMachine object is created:
+You should see a `VirtualMachine` object is created:

 ~~~bash
 virtualmachine.kubevirt.io/rhel8-server-ocs created